How To Serve Django Applications with Apache and mod_wsgi on Ubuntu 16.04

 Since we already have a project directory, we will tell Django to install the files here.
 It will create a second level directory with the actual code, which is normal, and place a management script in this directory.
 The key to this is the dot at the end that tells Django to create the files in the current directory:

 - django-admin.py startproject myproject .

 The first thing we should do with our newly created project files is adjust the settings.
 Open the settings file with your text editor:

 - nano myproject/settings.py

 We are going to be using the default SQLite database in this guide for simplicity's sake, so we don't actually need to change too much.
-We will focus on configuring the static files directory, where Django will place static files so that the web server can serve these easily.
+We will focus on configuring the allowed hosts to restrict the domains that we respond to and configuring the static files directory, where Django will place static files so that the web server can serve these easily.